zwong91/meteora-pool-setup/README.md

 - `activationPoint`: To activate pool trading at a point, either slot valut or timestamp value base on `activationType`.
 - `priceRounding`: Should be `up` or `down`.
 - `hasAlphaVault`: Whether alpha vault is enabled or not for this pool.
+- `creatorPoolOnOffControl`: Allow creator to turn on/off pool control.

 **NOTICE**: There is only one DLMM pool that can be created with the same base and quote tokens, using the instruction `initializeCustomizablePermissionlessLbPair`.
 So if users are using that instruction to create a new DLMM pool with the same base and quote tokens, but with different parameters, then the transaction will be failed.